ruuda/blog/posts/2014-08-01-path-tracer.md

 x The method call syntax on numbers still feels unnatural.
 I guess it takes time to get used to it.
 Maybe it will be even better than the regular way. x The `Intersect` method on `Surface` previously returned a boolean, and it had an out parameter.
   Now it is `intersect(&self, ray: &Ray) -> Option<Intersection>`.
-Much better!
-- I should compare the occurrences of `mut` in Rust and `const` in C++.
-I think it makes sense to have immutability by default.
-- Automatic dereferencing is nice.
-I rarely have to dereference anything manually, even though references are all over the place.
-- Tuples are nice as well. `GetIntersections` on `Sphere` would return a boolean, and it had two out parameters.
+Much better! x I should compare the occurrences of `mut` in Rust and `const` in C++.
+I think it makes sense to have immutability by default. o Automatic dereferencing is nice.
+I rarely have to dereference anything manually, even though references are all over the place. o Tuples are nice as well. `GetIntersections` on `Sphere` would return a boolean, and it had two out parameters.
   Now it returns `Option<(f32, f32)>`.
 Much better! x I have not been using `Option` to replace `null` so far, but to replace out parameters.
-  That has more to do with my C++ coding style though, I think.
-- The per-module visibility system makes sense.
+  That has more to do with my C++ coding style though, I think. o The per-module visibility system makes sense.
 Better than private/protetcted/public.
 It is like `internal` in C#.
   In C#, internal feels like a hack because there are objects everywhere, but with structs, traits and functions in Rust, it feels very natural.
-  E.g. I can define helper functions that are not exposed outside of the module.
-- I should compare compilation times for C++ and Rust when it is done. x The `Object` type, which had three pointers, one of which would always be null, became an enum with two variants, for now.
+  E.g. I can define helper functions that are not exposed outside of the module. x I should compare compilation times for C++ and Rust when it is done. x The `Object` type, which had three pointers, one of which would always be null, became an enum with two variants, for now.
   Edit: no, it actually the `MaterialBox` became an enum variant. x Using `x as T` for casting is _much_ nicer than C++ `static_cast<T>(x)`.